maxiwee69/CS2-kernel-cheat/README.md

 ## Downloading

-You should compile yourself bc i probaly will sometimes forget to update the release but you can also get it from the release or from [here](https://maxiwee.de/cs2.rar)
+You should compile yourself bc i probaly will sometimes forget to upload it but you can get it from [here]()

 ## Contributing